 CVE-2026-9884

-A use-after-free vulnerability in the Browser component of Google Chrome on macOS may allow for memory corruption and potential code execution.
+A use-after-free vulnerability exists in the Browser component of Google Chrome on Mac, potentially allowing an attacker to execute arbitrary code.

 Executive summary